newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/nonprofit-business-bylaws.md

 summaryDescriptionMd: >-
   Your nonprofit bylaws define how your business will operate.
-There's no set rule for how to draft bylaws, but they typically include business structure, delete after this - this is test text `board of trustee|board-trustees` roles and responsibilities, and day-to-day operations, among other things.
+There's no set rule for how to draft bylaws, but they typically include business structure, `board of trustee|board-trustees` roles and responsibilities, and day-to-day operations, among other things.

   Check out [resources for writing nonprofit bylaws](https://business.nj.gov/pages/business-support#section-4).